Ph.D. Recipients Since 2000

 Wan-li Hu: "Mao's American Strategy and the Korean War."
 Currently Director, China Program Center, University of Massachusetts Boston.

 Germaine Etienne: "Morality and the 'Middle Class': Antebellum Free Blacks in the Age of Reform."
-Currently Assistant Professor of History, Southern Illinois University.
+Formerlly Assistant Professor of History, Southern Illinois University.

 Julie Gallagher: "Women of Action, In Action: The New Politics of Black Women in New York City, 1944-1972."
-Currently Associate Professor of History, Penn State Brandywine, Brandywine, Pa.
+Currently Associate Professor of History and Women's Studies, Penn State Brandywine, Brandywine, Pa.

 Rick Goulet: "Trade and Conversion: Indians, Spaniards and Franciscans on the Upper Amazon Frontier, 1693-1792."
 Currently Associate Professor of History, Department of History, Economics, and Political Science, Lock Haven University, PA.